12 Frugal Living Tips for Spring

 Morel mushrooms are a great edible mushroom variety to forage in spring too.
 Pine tree tips (the fresh, soft, bright green growth on the end of pine trees) are also an excellent springtime wild edible to forage.
 They’re packed with vitamin c and have a citrusy flavour, so they make a nice tea or you can turn them into a delicious Tree Tip Syrup.

-And of course if you live buy the coast you might also be able to forage for seaweed and shellfish local to your area.
+And of course if you live by the coast you might also be able to forage for seaweed and shellfish local to your area.
 Just be sure to check regulations and health warnings to make sure they are safe to forage and eat in your area at this time of year.

 For a better idea and more comprehensive guide to foraging in your area, pick up a local field guide to wild edibles in your region.

-Have everybody be responsible for at least one dish and keep Easter low-key and simple this year.
 Bask in the company of good friends and family and enjoy what really matters most in life.
 After all, spending quality time with loved ones is the most enjoyable pastime of all, and it doesn’t cost a dime:)